minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

  * Version of MC it applies or is made for
  * If it requires addition mods or content
  * If the topic is about a resource pack that includes sounds, it must include [Sound] in the tag

+## File Guidelines

+When a topic offers a downloadable file, the topic and file must follow these rules:

+  * Topics must inform users if their file does any of the following:
+    - "Call home", or contact a server to check their version or to automatically update
+    - Send information to a remote service, such as email or server
+    - Downloads additional files
+  * Topics must explain what their file does and how to use it (this includes installing if needed)
+  * Files must not be malicious or harmful in nature, this includes malware and stealing information like account details
+  * Files must not contain any copyrighted material unless permission is given and is posted